The Resistance Banker: 1941

 Shortly after the German occupation of the Netherlands, Nazi collaborator Rost von Tonningen is installed as head of the Dutch State Bank.
 Walraven "Wally" van Hall, an Amsterdam financier, discovers that a Jewish colleague and his family have committed suicide after being ordered to surrender their home to the Germans.
 As Wally departs their house, a man approaches him and asks whether Wally thinks it's time to "fight back".
 The man is a member of the resistance, going by the alias 'van den Berg', who runs an illegal fund that pays escaped sailors to work for the Dutch government-in-exile.
-Van den Berg convinces Wally to organize a similar fund to compensate members of the resistance in Amsterdam.
+Van den Berg convinces Wally to organize a similar fund for members of the resistance in Amsterdam.

-Von Tonningen informs Wally's brother, Gijsbrecht "Gijs" van Hall, about his suspicions of illegal activity and notifies him that, consequently, large-denomination bills will be removed from circulation.
+Von Tonningen informs Wally's brother, Gijsbrecht "Gijs" van Hall, about his suspicions of illegal activity and notifies him that large-denomination bills will be removed from circulation.
 Wally recruits Gijs to help run the resistance fund and the two brothers plug their networks to rapidly disperse the large-denomination cash they've already collected.
 They are so successful that they decide to widen their web and collect more money, now in small denominations.
 Wally, going by the name "van Tuyl", calls a meeting with resistance leaders and convinces them to systematize their finances using him as their banker.
 The government-in-exile guarantees reimbursement of thirty million guilder.
 Von Tonningen recruits SS intelligence to hunt down the shadow bank financing the resistance.
 They eventually capture a resistance member who, under duress, discloses Wally's alias.